-Getting round the table early.
+Getting round the table early

 Although traditional without prejudice negotiations can often result in settlement, having a neutral facilitator in the form of the mediator can help to push the parties towards settlement.
 Mediations can take place as soon as the parties want and if successful, will result in a considerable costs saving compared to a door-of-the-court settlement.
-It is not uncommon for a mediation to be held in the pre-action protocol stage before proceedings are issued.
+It is not uncommon for a mediation to be held in the pre-action phase before proceedings are issued.
+Choosing the right time to mediate during the course of the dispute can be crucial to its potential success.

-Finding the middle ground.
+Finding the middle ground

-During a mediation often a momentum builds up toward settlement.
+During a mediation momentum often builds toward settlement.
 That momentum is possible because the parties have decided to do their best to settle their dispute, they have set aside time to do so, and the decision-makers who can authorise settlement have made themselves available.
 The skill of the mediator is in identifying and exploring a middle ground where settlement may be reached and then driving the process to get there.
 A high proportion of mediations result in a settlement on the day.
 Where they do not, a significant number of cases settle shortly after the mediation on the basis of negotiations begun at the mediation.